Ease uncertainty by understanding the stages of dementia

 A person with dementia doesn’t always fit into one stage

-Someone in the middle stages of dementia could suddenly have a great moment, hour, or day and seem like they’re back to their pre-dementia abilities.
+Another common occurrence is for someone in the middle stages of dementia to suddenly have a clear moment, hour, or day and seem like they’re back to their pre-dementia abilities.
 They could be sharp for a little while and later, go back to having obvious cognitive impairment.

 Knowing the stages of dementia helps you plan